Vipinks99/portfolio-assignment/README.md

 # React Portfolio Application

 This is a React-based portfolio application that includes a login page, a main page with a dashboard, about section, project section, and contact section.
-The application also features a responsive navbar with a hamburger menu and handles authentication using React Context and `localStorage`.
+The application also features a responsive navbar with menu and handles authentication using React Context and `localStorage`.

 ## Features